JetBrains/intellij-platform-plugin-template/README.md

 ### How to disable *tests* or *build* job using the `[skip ci]` commit message?

-Since February 2021, GitHub Actions [support the skip CI feature][github-actions-skip-ci].
+Since February 2021, GitHub Actions [has supported the skip CI feature][github-actions-skip-ci].
 If the message contains one of the following strings: `[skip ci]`, `[ci skip]`, `[no ci]`, `[skip actions]`, or `[actions skip]` – workflows will not be triggered.

 ### Why does the draft release no longer contain a built plugin artifact?